 Great SDR peak brightness.
 It's bright enough to combat glare in most lighting conditions and very consistent across different content.

-We measured the SDR peak brightness after calibration, using the 'Racing' Picture Mode and with Brightness set to maximum.
+These measurements are after calibration, using the 'Racing' Picture Mode and with Brightness set to maximum.

-We measured the HDR peak brightness before calibration, using the 'ASUS Gaming HDR' Picture Mode.
+These measurements are before calibration, using the 'ASUS Gaming HDR' Picture Mode.
 The screen's brightness is locked in this picture mode.

-The ASUS TUF Gaming VG259QM's reflection handling is good.
+The ASUS TUF VG259QM's reflection handling is good.
 The matte anti-reflective coating does a great job of reducing the intensity of direct reflections but doesn't do as well when it comes to bright ambient lighting.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |